nf-core/pathogensurveillance/docs/output.md

 <summary>Output files</summary>

 - `annotations/bakta/`
-  - `<samplename>.gff3`: annotations & sequences in GFF3 format
+  - `<samplename>.gff3`: Annotations and sequences in GFF3 format
-  - `<samplename>.gbff`: annotations & sequences in (multi) GenBank format
+  - `<samplename>.gbff`: Annotations and sequences in (multi) GenBank format
-  - `<samplename>.ffn`: feature nucleotide sequences as FASTA
+  - `<samplename>.ffn`: Feature nucleotide sequences as FASTA
-  - `<samplename>.fna`: replicon/contig DNA sequences as FASTA
+  - `<samplename>.fna`: Replicon/contig DNA sequences as FASTA
-  - `<samplename>.embl`: annotations & sequences in (multi) EMBL format
+  - `<samplename>.embl`: Annotations and sequences in (multi) EMBL format
   - `<samplename>.faa`: CDS/sORF amino acid sequences as FASTA
-  - `<samplename>_hypothetical.faa`: further information on hypothetical protein CDS as simple human readble tab separated values
+  - `<samplename>_hypothetical.faa`: Further information on hypothetical protein CDS as simple human readable tab separated values
-  - `<samplename>_hypothetical.tsv`: hypothetical protein CDS amino acid sequences as FASTA
+  - `<samplename>_hypothetical.tsv`: Hypothetical protein CDS amino acid sequences as FASTA
-  - `<samplename>.tsv`: annotations as simple human readble TSV
+  - `<samplename>.tsv`: Annotations as simple human readble TSV
-  - `<samplename>.txt`: summary in TXT format
+  - `<samplename>.txt`: Summary in TXT format

-> Descriptions taken from the [Bakta documentation](https://github.com/oschwengers/bakta#output).

 </details>

-[Bakta](https://github.com/oschwengers/bakta) is a tool for the rapid & standardised annotation of bacterial genomes and plasmids from both isolates and MAGs.
-It provides dbxref-rich, sORF-including and taxon-independent annotations in machine-readable JSON & bioinformatics standard file formats for automated downstream analysis.
+[Bakta](https://github.com/oschwengers/bakta) is a tool for the rapid and standardised annotation of bacterial genomes and plasmids from both isolates and MAGs.
+It is used to annotate prokaryotic genomes for use in the core gene phylogeny.

 ### Assemblies (Spades and Flye)